 An incumbent director who stands for a re-election shall sign a new agreement.
 A director, after being elected, shall have an ongoing duty at all times to abide by the policies and guidelines of the Association in force from time to time, including guidelines dealing with confidentiality of information.

-You can download a copy of the OCA’s Confidentiality Policy here.
+Download a copy of the OCA Board Confidentiality Policy.

 Conflict of Interest Policy